-- 1{3s} Any of the three QC results are outside the 3s limit - 2{2s} Two of the three QC results in the run are outside the 2s limit (same side of mean) - R{4s} Sequential QC results (either within the run or across runs) are outside the 2s limit on the opposite sides of the mean - 10x Ten sequential QC results (across pools and across runs) are on the same side of the mean
+- -1{3s} Any of the three QC results are outside the 3s limit - 2{2s} Two of the three QC results in the run are outside the 2s limit (same side of mean) - R{4s} Sequential QC results (either within the run or across runs) are outside the 2s limit on the opposite sides of the mean - 10_x Ten sequential QC results (across pools and across runs) are on the same side of the mean

 A QC program written in SAS is available from the DLS Quality Assurance Officer and should be used to apply these rules to QC data and generate Shewhart QC charts.
 No results for a given analyte are to be reported from an analytical run that has been declared "out of control" for that analyte as assessed by internal (bench) QC.
 The initial limits are established by analyzing pool material in 20 consecutive runs and then are reevaluated quarterly.
 When necessary, limits are updated to include more runs.

-While a study is in progress, electronic copies of the QC results from each run are stored in the analytespecific folder on Q: /ITN/Nutrition Lab/Data handling/Import into Access.
-Electronic copies of the tracking of the QC results over time are stored in the analyte-specific folder on Q: /ITN/Nutrition Lab/Data handling/QC Results in Excel.
+While a study is in progress, QC results are stored in the ACCESS database.
+For runs that are not imported into ACCESS (exception, research-type runs), QC results are stored electronically in the analyte-specific folder on Q:\ITN\Nutrition Lab\Data handling\QC results in Excel.
 A hardcopy of the QC results from each run is also kept by the analyst.

-- 11. Remedial Action if Calibration or QC Systems Fail to Meet Acceptable Criteria - Check to make sure that the hardware is functioning properly. - Recalibrate the instrument.
+11. Remedial Action if Calibration or QC Systems Fail to Meet Acceptable Criteria

+Check to make sure that the hardware is functioning properly.

+Recalibrate the instrument.